-Woodland Notes is the popular newsletter for owners and managers of private woodlands in Idaho published by U of I Extension Forestry.
+Woodland Notes is a popular online newsletter for owners and managers of private woodlands in Idaho published by U of I Extension Forestry.
 It provides practical information about woodland management as well as news of events and issues facing private forests.